Barrymore, Overture, Garver, Liquid among venues splitting $15 million

 It will allow him to work on a budget to carry the theater through the next fiscal year, he said, “assuming no shows until September of 2021.”

-COVID-19 Live Music and Entertainment Venue Grants were awarded to 96 venues in the state to provide some financial stability.

-Gov. Evers, in a press release, said large gatherings of people in small spaces can be a catalyst for spread, and praised venue operators for helping keep communities safe.
-"These changes haven't been easy," he said, "but these venues have worked to be good partners throughout this process.”
+Evers said large gatherings of people in small spaces can be a catalyst for spread, and praised venue operators for helping keep communities safe.
+“These changes haven’t been easy,” he said in a statement, “but these venues have worked to be good partners throughout this process.”

-Michael Hierl, who owns Liquid, 624 University Ave., recognized as a top college town electronic dance music venue, calls the funding a lifeline since the 13,000-square-foot Liquid and his smaller venue, Ruby, have generated no revenue since closing in mid-March.
+Michael Hierl, who owns Liquid & Ruby, 624 University Ave., recognized as a top college town electronic dance music venue, calls the funding a lifeline since the 13,000-square-foot Liquid and his smaller venue, Ruby, have generated no revenue since closing in mid-March.

 “The Save our Stages Act is really critical to us,” he said.
 “Not only to help get us somewhere close to being able to survive, but there’s a lot of people in the live music entertainment ecosystem that weren’t eligible for the state grants,” including local promoters.

-DOA Secretary Joel Brennan addressed the need for extra funding in a press release.
-“These grants will hopefully bring a little hope to this industry as we all continue to push for additional action at the federal level to allow them to survive until we can fully embrace live entertainment in a healthy and recovered Wisconsin.”
+DOA Secretary Joel Brennan addressed the need for extra funding.
+“These grants will hopefully bring a little hope to this industry as we all continue to push for additional action at the federal level to allow them to survive until we can fully embrace live entertainment in a healthy and recovered Wisconsin,” he said in a statement.

-Emily Gruenewald, Overture Center's vice president of development, said as one of the first businesses to close and one that's expected to be among the last to return to normal business, she's grateful for support to "bridge the closure."
+Emily Gruenewald, vice president of development at Overture Center — one of the first businesses to close and one that’s expected to be among the last to return to normal business — said she’s grateful for support to “bridge the closure.”

-Overture was also one of 385 organizations statewide last month to receive similar COVID-19 funding for local cultural organizations.
-Overture got $137,712 through that separate grant.

 +15 Art of the everyday: See the world through the eyes of the Wisconsin State Journal's photographers